C64 OS GETTING STARTED GUIDE

 This runs the C64 OS Setup Tool.

 C64 OS is already installed on the System Card, but the booter needs to be set up for the correct device #, partition # and system directory name.
-Press "c" to set up the installed location.
+Press "s", or press RETURN, to begin the System Card first run set up.

 Press RETURN to accept the default values for device # and partition #.
 Press RETURN to accept the default of "os" for the system directory name.
 To confirm that these are correct and continue, press "y".